 200 SE 4th Street • Abilene, Kansas 67410 • 785.263.6700 • 877.RING.IKE

-Exhibits are located inside the Eisenhower Presidential Library while the museum galleries are being redesigned.
+Temporary exhibits are often located inside the Eisenhower Presidential Library in the second floor gallery space.
 This is a working library where the public uses the 26 million pages of the archives to conduct research - everything from genealogy, essays, theses, to book projects.

-Built by the Eisenhower Foundation with funds raised through public gifts, the Eisenhower Presidential Museum is constructed of Kansas limestone.
-Originally dedicated on Veterans Day in 1954, the Museum was built to house the materials and objects related to Dwight D. Eisenhower's life.
+Built by the Eisenhower Foundation with funds raised through public gifts, the museum building is constructed of Kansas limestone.
+Originally dedicated on Veterans Day in 1954, the museum was built to house the materials and objects related to Dwight D. Eisenhower's life.

 The Visitors Center is located on the site of the former Lincoln School, where Eisenhower first enrolled in elementary school.
-The Visitors Center houses our gift shop and an auditorium where a brief film on Eisenhower is shown on a daily schedule.
+This building houses our gift shop and an auditorium where a brief film on Eisenhower is shown on a daily schedule.

 In 1900, Grandfather Jacob Eisenhower moved in with David, Ida and their six sons.
 At that time, two bedrooms and a walk-through closet were added to the east side of the house.
 The new south bedroom was used by David and Ida, with Jacob using the smaller north bedroom.
 Jacob lived with the family until his death in 1906.